pelithne/AKS_secure_baseline_the_hard_way/README.md

     --remote-vnet $HUB_VNET_ID \
     --allow-vnet-access
 ````

-Peering should be established and the high level design should now look like this.
+Peering should be established and the high level design should now look like this:

 ![Screenshot](/images/hubandspokewithpeering.jpg)